Binary integer programming for optimizing ebit cost in distributed quantum circuits with fixed module allocation: Algorithmic improvements and examples

 The objective is defined as

-where $A$ is defined as in \eqref{equation:def_A_second}.
-We explain the validity of this formulation through the following lemma. \begin{proposition} A solution of \eqref{equation:formulation_2} is an optimal solution of MS-GC for $k = 3$. \end{proposition} \begin{proof} By the definition of $A$, it is clear that $A_{i,:} x \geq 2$ if and only if a non-empty subset of $\left\{M^{(1, B_i)}_1, M^{(1, B_i)}_2, M^{(2, B_i)}_1\right\}$ is selected, where $A_{i,:}$ denotes the $i$-th row of $A$. \end{proof}
+where $A$ is defined as in Eq.~\eqref{equation:def_A_second}.
+We explain the validity of this formulation through the following observation. \begin{observation} A solution of Eq.~\eqref{equation:formulation_2} is an optimal solution of MS-GC for $k = 3$. \end{observation} \begin{proof} By the definition of $A$, it is clear that $A_{i,:} x \geq 2$ if and only if a non-empty subset of $\left\{M^{(1, B_i)}_1, M^{(1, B_i)}_2, M^{(2, B_i)}_1\right\}$ is selected, where $A_{i,:}$ denotes the $i$-th row of $A$. \end{proof}

 Note that this is not a valid formulation for $k \geq 4$.
 For a gate $g = (\{q_i, q_j\}, t)$, consider two modules $p, p' \in P \setminus \{ \pi(q_i),\pi(q_j) \}$ such that $p \neq p'$.
 We cannot distinguish the selection of the pair